I4Soft/Astor4Android/README.md

 | port | Port that all AstorWorkers will connect on. |

-For the argument mode, there are four options:
+For the argument "mode", there are four options:

 | Mode | Description |
 | --- | --- |